krisarmstrong/seed/docs/internal/SALES_PLAYBOOK.md

 ### What is The Seed?

-**The Seed is an AI-powered network diagnostic platform that helps IT teams:**
+#### The Seed is an AI-powered network diagnostic platform that helps IT teams

 - Discover and classify network devices automatically
 - Diagnose network issues with root cause analysis